 In May 2020, while the COVID-19 pandemic was ravaging New Jersey and the United States, The Maple Shop in Chester, New Jersey, was featured on CNBC’s Advancements hosted by Ted Danson.
 The chance to be featured on a nationwide broadcast is an amazing opportunity for any unique store like The Maple Shop and was especially timely with the usual foot traffic and in-store business reduced to nothing because of the pandemic.

 Partnering with The Maple Shop to promote this event, we created an Event Marketing Strategy to promote the upcoming segment on social media before the segment aired, coached the owners and assisted with a live streaming Facebook event before, during, and after the segment, crafted a social media ad promoting their online store, and created eye-catching graphics to be utilized for email marketing to event attendees with a special offer.
+Learn how we can support your social media efforts as we did theirs!

 Starting with the concept of Pancakes and Pajamas, we crafted the event marketing plan around people tuning in to the Facebook Live event with their pancakes and Maple Shop syrup.
 With explanations of the sugaring processes, history of the business, question and answer sessions, and promotional giveaways to be won live on air, there was plenty to keep the viewers entertained leading up to the segment airing.